anthony-hopkins/django_postgresql_docker_start/README.md

 This project is used to create a more mature development process for Django web applications and/or RESTful APIs.
 It strives to do this by leveraging Docker and PostgreSQL (A very common/mature relational database) in an easy to understand yet hyper flexible manner.

-The PostgreSQL database is already installed and provided a default configuration that is easty to comprehend within the container.
+The PostgreSQL database is already installed and provides a default configuration that is easty to comprehend within the container.
 The developer only need worry about changing the username, password, and default database name via the "docker-compose.yml" file.

 One of the key features of this project is the addition of a manage.py command this project provides called "wait_for_db" which avoids